 prtg_sensor_token = '1420F0AD-2249-428A-B176-089E113EA551'

-If you want to run the HTTP Push Data Advanced Sensor, the prtg_host needs to be the IP/hostname of the Remote Probe of course.
-Port & Token can be set and then taken from the HTTP Advanced Sensor:
+For HTTP Push Data Advanced Sensor, prtg_host should be the IP/hostname of the Remote Probe.
+Port monitoring settings and Token are configured in the HTTP Advanced Sensor interface.

 temperature = weather.temperature()